philanc/slua/doc/luazen.md

 	zadln: length of the AD suffix  (default to 0) return (plain text, aad, zad) or (nil, errmsg) if MAC is not valid

+--- Authenticated encryption functions ((x)chacha20 encryption algorithm
+    with a poly1305 MAC)

+xchacha_encrypt(encrypt(k, n, m [, ninc [, aad]]) return c
+	k: key string (32 bytes)
+	n: nonce string (24 bytes)
+	m: message (plain text) string
+	ninc: optional nonce increment (useful when encrypting a long message as a sequence of block).
+The same parameter n can be used for the sequence. ninc is added to n for each block, so the actual nonce used for each block encryption is distinct. ninc defaults to 0 (the nonce n is used as-is)
+	aad: prefix additional data (AD) (not encrypted, prepended to the encrypted message). default to the empty string return encrypted text string c with aad prefix and zad suffix (c includes the 16-byte MAC, so #c = #aad + #m + 16)

+xchacha_decrypt(k, n, c [, ninc [, aadln ]])
+	    return (m, aad) | (nil, msg)
+	k: key string (32 bytes)
+	n: nonce string (24 bytes)
+	c: encrypted message string
+	ninc: optional nonce increment (see above. defaults to 0)
+	aadln: length of the AD prefix (default to 0) return (plain text, aad) or (nil, errmsg) if MAC is not valid

 --- Curve25519-based key exchange

-public_key(sk) => pk
+x25519_public_key(sk) => pk
 	return the public key associated to a curve25519 secret key sk is the secret key as a 32-byte string pk is the associated public key as a 32-byte string

+keypair() has been removed to eliminate hard dependency to the included randombyte() function.
+It can be replaced with:
-keypair() => pk, sk
+		function keypair()
-	generates a pair of curve25519 keys (public key, secret key) pk is the public key as a 32-byte string sk is the secret key as a 32-byte string

-	Note: This is a convenience function:
-		pk, sk = keypair()  --is equivalent to sk = randombytes(32); pk = public_key(sk)
+			local sk = luazen.randombytes(32)
+			return luazen.ec25519_public_key(sk), sk
+		end

-key_exchange(sk, pk) => k
+x25519_shared_secret(sk, pk) => ss
 	DH key exchange.
-Return a session key k used to encrypt or decrypt a text.
+Return a common shared secret ss. the shared secret is a 32-byte string.
+It could be used as-is or passed to a derivation function to generate a temporary session key.
 	sk is the secret key of the party invoking the function ("our secret key").
 	pk is the public key of the other party
 	("their public key").
-	sk, pk and k are 32-byte strings
+	sk, pk and ss are 32-byte strings

+--- Ed25519 signature

+x25519_sign_public_key(sk) => pk
+	return the public key associated to a secret key sk is the secret key as a 32-byte string pk is the associated public key as a 32-byte string

+sign_keypair() has been removed to eliminate hard dependency to the included randombyte() function.
+It can be replaced with:
+		function keypair()
+			local sk = luazen.randombytes(32)
+			return luazen.ed25519_public_key(sk), sk
+		end

+x25519_sign(sk, pk, text) => signed text
+	sign a text with a secret key
+	sk is the secret key as a 32-byte string pk is the public key as a 32-byte string text is the text to sign as a string
+	Return the signed text which contains  a 64-byte signature followed by the original text.

+x25519_sign_open(stext, pk) => text
+	check a text signature with a public key stext is the signed text to verify pk is the public key as a 32-byte string if the signature is valid, return the original text, or (nil, errmsg)

+	Note: curve25519 key pairs cannot be used for ed25519 signature.

+x25519_sha512(s) => hash
+	return the sha512 hash of a string (as a 64-byte binary string)

 --- Blake2b cryptographic hash

-blake2b_init([digest_size [, key]]) => ctx
+blake2b(text [, digest_size [, key]]) => digest
+	compute the hash of string 'text'.
-	initialize and return a blake2b context object digest_size is the optional length of the expected digest.
+	'digest_size' is the optional length of the expected digest.
 If provided, it must be an integer between 1 and 64.
-It defaults to 64. key is an optional key allowing to use blake2b as a MAC function.
-	If provided, key is a string with a length that must be between 1 and 64.
-The default is no key. ctx is a pointer to the blake2b context as a light userdata.

-blake2b_update(ctx, text_fragment)
-	update the hash with a new text fragment ctx is a pointer to a blake2b context as a light userdata.

-blake2b_final(ctx) => digest
-	return the final value of the hash ctx is a pointer to a blake2b context as a light userdata.
-	The digest is returned as a string.
-The length of the digest has been defined at the context creation (see blake2b_init()).
 It defaults to 64.

-blake2b(text) => digest
-	compute the hash of a string.
-	Returns a 64-byte digest.
-	This is a convenience function which combines the init(), update() and final() functions above.

---- Ed25519 signature

-sign_public_key(sk) => pk
-	return the public key associated to a secret key sk is the secret key as a 32-byte string pk is the associated public key as a 32-byte string

-sign_keypair() => pk, sk
-	generates a pair of ed25519 signature keys (public key, secret key) pk is the public signature key as a 32-byte string sk is the secret signature key as a 32-byte string

-	Note: This is a convenience function:
-		pk, sk = sign_keypair()  	--is equivalent to sk = randombytes(32); pk = sign_public_key(sk)

-sign(sk, text) => sig
-	sign a text with a secret key
-	sk is the secret key as a 32-byte string text is the text to sign as a string
+	'key' is an optional key allowing to use blake2b as a MAC function.
+	If provided, key length must be between 1 and 64.
+	The default is no key.
-	Return the text signature as a 64-byte string.
+	Returns the hash as a 'digest_size'-long string

-check(sig, pk, text) => is_valid
-	check a text signature with a public key sig is the signature to verify, as a 64-byte string pk is the public key as a 32-byte string text is the signed text
-	Return a boolean indicating if the signature is valid or not.

-	Note: curve25519 key pairs (generated with keypair()) cannot be used for ed25519 signature.
-The signature key pairs must be generated with sign_keypair().

 --- Argon2i password derivation